 The Mabel Shaw Bridges Music Auditorium is the gift of Mr. and Mrs. Appleton Shaw Bridges as a memorial to their daughter Mabel, who died in 1907 at the age of 22 while a student at Pomona College.
 When it was built in 1931 at a cost of $600,000, it provided seating for some 2,500 persons.
-The auditorium opened in 1932 with Artur Rodzinski conducting the Los Angeles Philharmonic Orchestra, a performance that led to a continuing association between the orchestra and the Claremont Colleges.
+The auditorium was dedicated in September of that year.
+In October 1931, Artur Rodzinski conducted the Los Angeles Philharmonic Orchestra at Bridges Auditorium, a performance that led to a continuing association between the orchestra and The Claremont Colleges.

 The auditorium was designed by architect William Templeton Johnson.
 Conceptually, it is as a free adaptation of Northern Italian Renaissance architecture.
 Johnson toured the leading concert houses of Europe before drawing his plans.
 Its great white columns, vaulting arches and massive wooden doors provide an imposing entrance.
 The foyer is grand but warm with soft lights, hand-painted coffered ceiling and Carrara marble columns.